 Since Google works through its products and services, product management plays a vital role in the company’s success.
 They need product managers for every product they have.
 In fact, they need product managers for each aspect of a product, for each region, globally.

 That amounts to a lot of product manager positions throughout the company.
 That also leads to a massive demand for associate product managers.
 That’s why Google started the Associate Product Manager program.
+If you're interested in learning more about this role, then watch below.
+Otherwise, skip ahead.

 In this article, we’ll go over Google’s APM program, along with a description of what a Google associate product manager does at the company.